What Is Task Analysis?

 [Featured Image] Overhead view of a hand taking notes next to a laptop computer.

-Task analysis helps observers better understand the user experience by breaking a task down and analyzing the steps a user takes to complete the task.
-Find out how task analysis works and why it’s an important step in the design process in this article.
+Task analysis helps observers better understand the user experience by breaking down tasks and analyzing the steps a user takes to complete them.
+Find out how task analysis works and why it’s an important step in the design process.

-Task analysis is the complete study and breakdown of how a user successfully completes a task, including all physical and cognitive steps needed.
-It involves observing an individual to learn the knowledge, thought processes, and ability necessary to achieve a set goal.
+Task analysis has to do with the study and breakdown of how a user successfully completes a task, including all physical and cognitive steps needed.
+It involves observing an individual to learn the knowledge, abilities, thought processes, and actions necessary to achieve a set goal.

-For example, a website designer may perform a task analysis to see the actions and thinking a customer uses to purchase a product on their site.
-Performing a task analysis helps the observer understand the procedures and challenges involved in the user experience, including the necessary physical ability or how a person’s previous experiences may impact how they complete a task.
+For example, as a website designer, you may perform a task analysis to see the actions a customer uses to purchase a product on a client's site, so you can better understand them.
+Performing a task analysis helps you understand the procedures and challenges involved in the user experience, including the necessary physical ability or how a person’s previous experiences may impact how they complete a task.

-As an important step in the design thinking process, task analysis allows you to define the user’s problems so you can create a more efficient and effective task flow.
-Task analysis is helpful when testing a prototype or improving an existing design.
+Task analysis is an important step in the design thinking process.
+It allows you to define the user’s problems so you can create a more efficient and effective task flow.
+Task analysis also helps when testing a prototype or improving an existing design.

-The purpose of task analysis is to better understand the user experience and potential pain points in order to solve problems and improve the overall user experience.
-Data gleaned from task analysis allows individuals to design a more effective system or better understand a current system.
+When you understand the user experience and potential pain points, you can solve problems with a design and improve the overall user experience.
+Data gleaned from task analysis allows you to design a more effective system or better understand a current system.

 Read more: Product Designer vs. UX Designer: The Difference Explained

-A methodology aimed at examining the mental knowledge and thought processes involved in completing a task.
-This type of task analysis is ideal for tasks that require higher-level thinking or more advanced cognitive activity from the user.
-For example, you would use CTA for tasks that require a user to solve a problem, make a decision, or memorize something.
+• Cognitive task analysis (CTA): With cognitive task analysis, you can examine the knowledge and thought processes involved in completing a task.
+This type of analysis works well for functions requiring higher-level thinking or more advanced cognitive activity from the user.
+For example, you might use CTA for tasks requiring a user to solve a problem, make a decision, or memorize something.

-HTA helps you understand the needs of a user to complete a task by breaking it into subtasks.
-Using this type of task analysis provides a clear visual of the various ways a user may complete a task so that you can then better optimize the experience for them.
+• Hierarchical task analysis (HTA): HTA helps you understand a user's needs to complete a task by breaking it into subtasks.
+Using this type of task analysis provides a clear visual of the various ways a user may achieve the goal (task completion).

 How to perform a task analysis

-To conduct a task analysis, you’ll first identify the task you want to analyze and choose a technique to complete the task analysis.
-Take the following steps to perform a task analysis using a hierarchical format:
+To conduct a task analysis, identify the task you want to analyze and the technique you want to use.
+Take the following steps to perform a hierarchical task analysis:

 Think about why you’re analyzing this task and what you want to learn from it.
 You may want to identify a pain point in the task or simply understand the complexity of what the user needs to accomplish.